apereo/cas/development/installation/Configuring-SAML2-Authentication.md

 | Field                                | Description
 |--------------------------------------+-----------------------------------------------------------------+
 | `metadataLocation`                   | Location of service metadata defined from system files, classpath or URL resources.
-| `metadataSignatureLocation`          | Location of the metadata *public key* to validate the metadata which must be defined from system files or classpath.
-If defined, will enforce the `SignatureValidationFilter` validation filter on metadata.
-| `metadataMaxValidity`                | If defined, will enforce the `RequiredValidUntilFilter` validation filter on metadata.
-| `signAssertions`                     | Whether assertions should be signed.
-Default is `false`.
-| `signResponses`                      | Whether responses should be signed.
-Default is `true`.
-| `encryptAssertions`                  | Whether assertions should be encrypted.
-Default is `false`.
-| `requiredAuthenticationContextClass` | If defined, will specify the SAML authentication context class in the final response.
-If undefined, the authentication class will either be `urn:oasis:names:tc:SAML:2.0:ac:classes:unspecified"` or
-`urn:oasis:names:tc:SAML:2.0:ac:classes:PasswordProtectedTransport` depending on the SAML authentication request.

 ### Dynamic Metadata
 CAS also supports the [Dynamic Metadata Query Protocol](https://spaces.internet2.edu/display/InCFederation/Metadata+Query+Protocol)